notapipeline/bwv/README.md

 ## libsecrets
 Use the libsecrets manager of your choice and store the above secrets as attributes at the same `/Passwords/bwvault`.

-The advantages of using kwallet or libsecret is that credentials are stored encrypted on disk and are generally unlocked when you unlock your computer.
-This reduces the chances of credential leakage.

-By restricting this application to userspace, and tying the local client to `BW_CLIENTSECRET` drawn from any of the above 3 credential handling methods, your bitwarden secrets can remain secret even if you are running the tool on a shared computer.

 ## Building
 Clone this repo then run `go build .`